go-gitea/gitea/docs/content/doc/usage/packages/cran.en-us.md

 # CRAN Packages Repository

-Publish [CRAN](https://cran.r-project.org/) packages for your user or organization.
+Publish [R](https://www.r-project.org/) packages to a [CRAN](https://cran.r-project.org/)-like registry for your user or organization.

 **Table of Contents**